sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > Enable incidental contributions to related open standards and OSS projects.

 ESDC will strive to share the source code of its future IT projects by default.
-In addition, our developers will be free to make occasional contributions to closely related open standards and OSS projects.
+In addition, our developers will be free to make contributions to relevant open standards and OSS projects.

 The principles and actions of this strategy will make it easier to obtain permission to share code outside ESDC and the GC.

 Currently, the paperwork involved in this process takes time to complete and this holds back many of our in-house projects.
-This situation needs to change.
+This situation needs to improve.

-The GC [Guide for publishing open source code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html) provides recommendations how to: seek approvals, obtain rights to custom code in contracts; consider security implications; select OSS licence; select source code repository; add recommended files; and publishing a legacy application.
+The GC [Guide for publishing open source code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html) provides recommendations on how to: Seek Approvals, Obtain Rights to Custom Code in Contracts; Consider Security Implications; Select OSS Licence; Select Source Code Repository; Add Recommended Files; and Publish a Legacy Application.

 ### Contribute

 > Strive to be an active member of the diverse open standards and OSS ecosystem.

 To be an active member of the diverse open standards and OSS ecosystem, we will continue to gain expertise to address product management and governance.
-ESDC will seek to become an active contributing member of key communities where it can add value, and while balancing costs.
+ESDC will seek to become an active contributing member of key communities where it can add value, while balancing costs.
 This will contribute to the viability of the ecosystem and facilitate product management and governance.

 In addition to sharing source code, ESDC should consider joining open standards and OSS boards and committees to devise systematic methods for targeted funding work to improve security and find ways to help critical open standards and OSS projects become self-sustainable.
-This could enable ESDC to influence to direction of work, which could also be leveraged by other public administrations.
+This could enable ESDC to influence the direction of work, which could also be leveraged by other public administrations.
 It could also provide opportunities to recruit talent.

-The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recommendations how to: verify OSS licence; verify contributing processes and policies; additional approvals; contribute to the project; contribute through professional services; and publish contributions regardless of upstream acceptance.
+The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recommendations on how to: Verify OSS Licence; Verify Contributing Process and Policies; (Obtain) Additional Approvals; Contribute to the project; Contribute through professional services; and Publish contributions regardless of upstream acceptance.

 ### Secure

-> Ensure the open standards and OSS we use and the open source code we share is free from vulnerabilities.
+> Ensure the open standards and OSS we use and the open source code we share is as secure as possible.

 Open standards and OSS rely on good security practices instead of obscurity.
 A common misconception is that hiding code helps to prevent successful attacks.